- If you have registered a new domain name alongside a hosting plan, the domain will be automatically configured to point to your hosting!

 2. (SIMPLE) Update the name server configuration at the registrar.
 This moves the DNS hosting service from the registrar to Websavers.

-We strongly recommend #2 because it’s simpler to understand Plesk’s DNS records than most other DNS hosting control panels.
+We strongly recommend this option because it’s simpler to understand Plesk’s DNS records than most other DNS hosting control panels.
 It’s also much easier to manage down the road if you ever wish to set up a subdomain or adjust DNS records; it’s all done in Plesk automatically.

-The exact steps to complete option #2 are different for each registrar, but here is the general process:
+The exact steps are different for each registrar, but here is the general process:

 - Visit your registrar’s website, find the account login option and login to your account